The No-Frauds Club » Xibalba

 Thanks to their physical prowess, much of the Ansifii arsenal revolves around infantry and transports, with mobile armor and spacecraft often filling supportive roles in smaller skirmishes.
 Ansifii infantry are among the most effective in the cosmos, in large part due to their prolific nature and their raw strength - the innumerable battalions often leverage immense firearms against their foes, dispensing hard-hitting attacks in close quarters, while being bolstered by enough armor to keep hostile action at bay.
 Only when the death toll becomes too much to bear do the stocky hominids deploy their expensive flagships and earth-shattering artillery.

-Masons of the Ansifii lay the foundations for the regency's infrastructure, assembling structures and harvest resources from a short distance.
-Their harvesting efforts are rewarded with access to tech centers that give way to more impressive weapons of war, with several distinct facilities enabling the expensive specialization required for the Ansifii to adapt their militaries.
+Masons of the Ansifii lay the foundations for the regency's infrastructure, assembling structures and harvesting resources from a short distance.
+Their mining efforts are rewarded with access to tech centers that give way to more impressive weapons of war, with several distinct facilities enabling the expensive specialization required for the Ansifii to adapt their militaries.
 As battles rage on, large factories and shipyards are inevitably deployed, bringing forth the expansionist regency's trademark tank squadrons and potent fighter craft.
 Starbases and carrier ships take to the skies to transport armies and reinforce frontlines, though these lumbering craft are quite vulnerable without escort.

 Defining traits: Frontal, soldiering, lively, physical, familiar